suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-login-to-user-interface/index.md

 - Get the elements needed for an authentication header for `fetch`
 - Store the authentication info `recordAuthentication`
 - Logout

-The template added an `auth.ts` at the top level of your front end, right next to the `App.tsx`.

 The contents of the `auth.ts` are: